richardcavell/BASICloader/README.txt

 You can read about technical information in Technical_info.txt, which is distributed with BASICloader.

+16. Can I use other tools with the output of this program?

+Yes.
+You can use the output of this program with:

+  * c1541   (part of VICE)
+  * decb    (part of the Toolshed)
+  * MAME
+  * petcat  (part of VICE)
+  * VICE
+  * XRoar

+See the file Examples.txt for some examples.

+17. Who wrote this program?

+Me, Richard John Foster Cavell.

+I'm an Australian man living near Blackpool in England.

+You can find some of my software at https://github.com/richardcavell

-16. What is my license to use this program?
+18. What is my license to use this program?

 This program is free open source software.
 There is a custom license, which you can read in the LICENSE file, which should have been distributed